Subgenus Nanosmia

 Flower preferences: Unknown.
 The females possess curved hairs on the proboscis which probably serve to extract pollen from narrow-tubed flowers (T. Griswold, personal communication).

-Distribution-Southwestern Asia: RL, SYR, TR.
+Distribution-Southwestern Asia: TR.

 Nesting biology: Unknown.